November 2019

 Get nuts enough

 Yes, I mean it, dear business owners and nut lovers.
-Christmas is coming, and if you are planning to buy nuts, just get enough for the holiday season.
-Because from the 1stof January, 2020, nuts will be cheaper, due to the abolition of duty on nuts.
+Christmas is coming, and if you plan to buy nuts, just get enough for the holiday season.
+From 1st January 2020, nuts will be cheaper due to the abolition of the duty on nuts.

-Right now, excise tax is highest on processed nuts and lowest on raw nuts.
-The most popular shelled nuts are duty free, except for shelled almonds and peanuts.
+Right now, the tax is highest on processed nuts and lowest on raw nuts.
+The most popular shelled nuts are duty-free, except for shelled almonds and peanuts.

 Tax on nuts in 2019